wiremock/api-template-library/googleapis.com-mybusinessbusinesscalls/index.md

 ---
 slug: "googleapis-com-mybusinessbusinesscalls"
-name: "My Business Business Calls API"
+title: "My Business Business Calls API"
 provider: "googleapis.com"
 description: "The My Business Business Calls API manages business calls information\
   \ of a location on Google and collect insights like the number of missed calls to\